 Ready to start teaching English online?Teach with VIPKid

 Music and songs are great instruments (no pun intended) for language learning!
-Whether you’re an online English teacher or have a group of ESL students in a traditional classroom, there are plenty of ways using music can help you as a teacher.
-In this post, we’ll cover how music helps ESL learners, how to incorporate music in ESL teaching strategy, and some of our favorite ESL songs to use with students.
+In this post, we’ll cover how music helps ESL learners, how to incorporate music in ESL learning strategy, and some of our favorite ESL songs to use with students.

 How Music Helps ESL Learners: